Meaning

 The company can conduct due diligence on various events.
-Like, when the seller wants to investigate the authenticity of the buyer.
+Like, for when the seller wants to investigate the authenticity of the buyer.
 Entities preparing for mergers and acquisitions also perform this activity.
 Brokers need to prepare it as a compulsion before selling the security.

 After knowing the meaning, we will see the types of the same.